mcnenlyj/MississaugaBusinesses/README.md

 The results of the businesses that were most / least affected by the pandemic somewhat matches the studies I looked at.
 I have noted in the file 2021CleanDataset which businesses these were and go into detail in the project report.
 I think that is interesting.
 Some industries, like mining or forestry were not industries you would expect to find in a city, so that discrepency with some of the studies can be explained.

-My feature analysis and prediction did not produce good results even after accounting for overfitting.
-There were no consistent attributes within the dataset that predicted if a business would not survive.
-The models were better at predicting is businesses survived but even then the results were in the low 80s for accuracy.
+My feature analysis and prediction did not produce good results even after accounting for overfitting in imbalanced datasets.
+There were no consistent attributes within the dataset that predicted if a business closed.
+The models were better at predicting if a business survived, but even then the results were in the low 80s for accuracy.
+Please see my Project Report and Project Presentation for details.

 Jennifer McNenly